 Dr. Haolin Zhu earned her BEng in Engineering Mechanics from Shanghai Jiao Tong University and her Ph.D. in Theoretical and Applied Mechanics from Cornell University, with a focus on computational solid mechanics.
-After receiving her Ph.D., Dr. Zhu joined Arizona State University as a full time Lecturer and became a part of the freshman engineering education team in the Ira A. Fulton Schools of Engineering.
-She currently holds the title of Senior Lecturer and is the recipient of the Fulton Outstanding Lecturer Award.
-She focuses on designing the curriculum and teaching in the freshman engineering program and the mechanical engineering program.
-She is also involved in the NAE Grand Challenges Scholars Program (GCSP) at ASU.
+Dr. Zhu is a Senior Lecturer of the freshman engineering education team in the Ira A. Fulton Schools of Engineering at Arizona State University (ASU) and the recipient of the Fulton Outstanding Lecturer Award.
+In this role, she focuses on designing the curriculum and teaching in the freshman engineering program and the mechanical engineering program.
+She is also the Assistant Director of the NAE Grand Challenges Scholars Program (GCSP) at ASU.
 In this role, she focuses on student support and tracking as well as programming for current students in GCSP.
 Dr. Zhu has also been involved in the ASU ProMod project, the Engineering Projects in Community Service program, the Engineering Futures program, the Global Freshman Academy/Earned Admission Program, and the ASU Kern Project.
-Dr. Zhu also designs and teaches courses in mechanical engineering at ASU, including Statics, Mechanics of Materials, Mechanical Design, Mechanism Analysis and Design, Finite Element Analysis, etc. She was a part of the team that designed a largely team and activity based online Introduction to Engineering course.
+She was a part of the team that designed a largely team and activity based online Introduction to Engineering course.
 She has also co-developed two unique MOOCs, Introduction to Engineering and Perspectives on Grand Challenges for Engineering for the Global Freshman Academy/ASU Earned Admission Program.
 Her Ph.D. research focuses on multi-scale multiphase modeling and numerical analysis of coupled large viscoelastic deformation and fluid transport in swelling porous materials, but she is currently interested in various topics in the field of engineering education, such as innovative teaching pedagogies for increased retention and student motivation; innovations in non-traditional delivery methods, incorporation of the Entrepreneurial Mindset in the engineering curriculum and its impact.